Noel Odell: Early life

 He was born at St Lawrence, Isle of Wight the son of Rev Robert William Odell and his wife, Mary Margaret Ewart.

 He was educated at Brighton College and the Royal School of Mines, Imperial College.
 He received a doctorate (PhD) from Cambridge University.

-He was an accomplished rock climber, joining the Alpine Club in 1916 and famous for his solo first ascent in 1919 of Tennis Shoe on the Idwal Slabs, in Snowdonia.
+He was an accomplished rock climber, joining the Alpine Club in 1916 and famous for his solo first ascent in 1919 of Tennis Shoe on the Idwal Slabs (Rhiwiau Caws) in Snowdonia.
 Odell Gully in the Huntington Ravine of New Hampshire's Mount Washington is named after Odell, who was the first to accomplish its ascent in winter.

+After the war, he took part in the 1921 Oxford University Spitsbergen expedition with Tom Longstaff and others.

 Everest 1924

 On 8 June 1924 George Mallory and Andrew Irvine attempted to climb to the top of Mount Everest via the Northeast Ridge route.
 Keen-sighted Odell reported seeing them at 12:50 p.m. ascending one of the major "steps" on the North-East ridge, "the last step but one from the base of the final pyramid" and "going strongly for the top."
 But no evidence thus far has proved that they reached the summit, or that they ascended above the major Second Step.
 They never returned and perished on the mountain.
 Odell was the last person to see the pair alive.

 In his first two accounts, written between June and November 1924, Odell was certain he had seen Mallory and Irvine climbing the Second Step.
 But in the expedition account published in 1925, and after mounting skepticism from members of the climbing community as to whether it was the Second Step or the lower First Step, Odell conceded it might have been the First Step where he had seen the pair.
 After he had been rejected as too old for the next Everest expedition, he recanted his change of mind and returned to the belief that he had seen the two climbers surmount the Second Step.
 Had they done so, there would have been a fair chance that one of them, at least, might have reached the summit.

+Mallory's body and personal effects were discovered in 1999, and Irvine's partial remains were found in 2024, exactly 100 years after he was last seen heading for the summit in Mallory's company.